Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

 Since we made security allowances in the `ingress-nginx` namespace, we'll put external dns in its own namespace, otherwise it might have been nice to put all the ingress-related controllers in the same namespace.

-I'm using Hetzner's DNS service which is [was supported by external-dns up to version 0.10.2 (Chart versiono 1.6.0)](https://github.com/kubernetes-sigs/external-dns/issues/2653) for the domain `pius.dev`
+I'm using Hetzner's DNS service which [was supported by external-dns up to version 0.10.1 (Chart version 1.6.0)](https://github.com/kubernetes-sigs/external-dns/issues/2653) for the domain `pius.dev`

 We'll start by creating a token for managing the domain through the [Hetzner DNS Console](https://dns.hetzner.com/settings/api-token).
 Unfortunately there's no way to limit the token to *.kronform.pius.dev, or even just to the one domain.
 Luckily, `pius.dev` is the only domain which is managed by Hetzner, so the blast radius is somewhat limited.

-With the token in hand, let's put a secret in in our kustomization to hold it.
+With the token in hand, let's put a secret in our kustomization to hold it.
 We could of course put the token directly in the `env` value of our helm release, but our `.sops.yaml` rules aren't designed to pick up that path.
 It only encrypts `data` and `stringData`, so either we modify our sops setup (and continue to do so every time we need to encrypt a new field), or we just do the sensible thing and setup a separate secret which we can then point to in the helm release.

 ```yaml
 # manifests/infrastructure/external-dns/hetzner-token.yaml